 After one year (approximately), you will get a response, again online.
 The resolution defines if you were conceded citizenship or not.

-After receiving your favorable response, you will have a total of 6 months to finish the process with the pledge of allegiance on the Civil Registry that corresponds to you according to your “empadronamiento”.
+After receiving your favorable response, you will have a total of 6 months to finish the process with the oath of allegiance on the Civil Registry that corresponds to you according to your “empadronamiento”; or at the notary.

 Bear in mind that you must get an appointment for that.